pkexamples/PreformAutomation/README.md

 Due to the complexity and long duration of preform measurements, it is typically desirable to automate measurements to allow for dynamic control over measurements based upon real-time intermediate measurement results, rather than to rely on fully pre-programmed measurement sequences that statically define all measurement locations and parameters.
 In a typical production environment, an external program controls the measurement workflow, processes results, and may interact with factory data services.
 A PKSL Remote remote control client program can be written in any .NET Framework language or any language that supports COM (Component Object Model).

 This guide consists of this README summary along with several example scripts that utilize the `PKSLRemote` script package (see the `Scripts` directory), several example script-based results processors (see the `Utilities` directory), and an example measurement sequence file for the example Sequence File remote client application (in `SequenceFile`).
+See the PKSL Remote documentation that installs with PKSL Remote for details on the example remote client programs.

-Please contact [PKSL Support](mailto:support@pkinetics.com) to acquire the latest PKSL and PKSL Remote software installers.
-PKSL Remote can be installed on any Windows 7 or later computer, and its install program places a desktop shortcut to the locally installed documentation.
+Contact [PK Support](mailto:support@pkinetics.com) to acquire the latest PKSL and PKSL Remote software installers.
+PKSL Remote can be installed on any Windows 7 or later computer.

 ## PKSL Remote